-Nonlawyer Options for Preparing and Filing the Correct Forms for a Florida Summary Administration of Probate
+Nonlawyer Options for Florida Summary Administration

 - We prepare your proposed orders for the judge’s signature.
 This includes the Order of Summary Administration, Order Admitting Will to Probate, and the Order for Determination of Homestead Property;